twistedstream/skattlada/README.md

 ### Root invite

-When you first start the server, watch the console output for an `INFO` event with the message `Root invite`, then copy the `url` value paste it into a browser.
+When you first start the server, watch the console output for an `INFO` event with the message `Root invite`, then copy the `url` value and paste it into a browser.
 Follow the prompts to enroll the first admin account.
 The admin user can then create shares which is how they can invite more users.

 ## Local Development